mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/02-typing.md

 // does not throw
 ```

-Once again, this plays nicely with Typescript's type narrowing: if the assertion
+Once again, this plays nicely with TypeScript's type narrowing: if the assertion
 does not fail, from that point on you can treat the value as if it were of the
 expected type: